Your Initial Doctor’s Visit

 - Insurance Information

 - Copies of Operation Records, Medical Records, X-rays, MRIs, and CT Scans from Prior Doctor Visits

 - A List of Current Medications and Any Known Allergies

 Payment is due at the time of service.
-We accept most major credit cards, cash and personal checks.
+We accept most major credit cards, cash, and personal checks.
 We participate with Medicare and most local health insurance plans.
 Please be sure to bring your insurance card and/or referral slip with you to be presented at each visit.
 If we participate with your insurance, we will file your insurance claim.
-We are required by law to collect all deductibles and co-insurance payments from our patients at time of service.
-Please note that there is a contract between you and your health insurance provider. we have no legal relationship with your insurance carrier.
+We are required by law to collect all deductibles and co-insurance payments from our patients at the time of service.
+Please note that there is a contract between you and your health insurance provider.
+We have no legal relationship with your insurance carrier.
 The actual burden of payment is with you as you have contracted with an insurance carrier to cover services detailed in your contract.

 The complete version of our financial policy is at our front desk and can be reviewed at your initial doctor's visit or any other visit.
 If you have any questions, please ask us, we’d be happy to help you!